UWARG/efs-zeropilot/pull_request_template.md

 - [ ] The changes have been well commented, particularly in hard-to-understand areas.
 - [ ] The code has been tested on hardware, either by me or somone else.
+- [ ] Comprehensive unit tests have been made for this change
 - [ ] Corresponding changes to documentation have been created and links to this documentation are provided within the pull request.
 - [ ] The changes generate no new warnings and compile and run; A screenshot of a successful compile message is attached to the PR.